-FCPA Requirements: Building an Anti-Corruption Compliance Program
+FCPA Compliance Requirements: Building an Anti-Corruption Program

-When my team talks to HR professionals about the topic of compliance, there are some usual suspects that come up: Anti-harassment, workplace safety, substance abuse, diversity.
-Rarely do the topics of bribery, anti-corruption, or FCPA requirements get mentioned as part of a compliance program—but this is becoming a topic that every business with foreign dealings will need to know about.
+When my team talks to HR professionals about the topic of compliance, there are some usual suspects that come up: Anti-harassment, workplace safety, substance abuse, and diversity.
+Rarely do the topics of bribery, anti-corruption, or FCPA requirements get mentioned as part of a corporate compliance program—but this is becoming a topic that every business with foreign dealings will need to know about.

 Why Are Bribery and Corruption Now in the Spotlight?